 Guidelines for creating a Policy and Procedure manual are included as an Appendix in:

 After the applicant has completed the above requirements, the final step before Board approval of its application is a site visit by one or more ITLS Board members or a designee.
 The purpose of the site visit is to observe the applicant’s instructors teaching an ITLS course(s) and evaluate the administrative operations of the applicant.
-The applicant may request that the reviewer serve as faculty for an ITLS course when appropriate.
+The applicant may request that the reviewer serves as faculty for an ITLS course when appropriate.

 Expenses for the site visit are the responsibility of the applicant.
 Prior to scheduling a site visit, the applicant must sign an ITLS Host Agreement.
+Currently, we only conduct virtual site visits but may offer in-person visits later this year.
+Whether a visit is held virtually is the decision of the ITLS Executive Director.

 After a successful site visit and approval of all application documents, the ITLS Global Development Committee may recommend approval of the applicant to the ITLS Board of Directors.
 Whether an ITLS charter is granted is the sole decision of the ITLS Board.